-The amount shown represents performance adjustments for performance-based awards granted on October 29, 2019 and July 28, 2020.
+\The amount shown represents performance adjustments for the performance-based awards granted on October 29, 2019 and July 28, 2020.
 These units vested at 84.21% during 2022 based on the achievement of relative TSR performance conditions.

-Performance shares (holdings) in number of shares and US\$ - 2021
+Restricted shares (holdings) in number of shares and US\$ - 2023